 Bocce Ball - Monday’s at 10:00 am

 Bocce is one of the most widely played ball sports in the world.
 It's also one of the oldest yard games, with the modern version originating in Italy—hence it being known as Italian lawn bowling.
 Bocce's origin can be traced back to 5200 B.C. with ancient Egyptian artwork that depicts boys playing something that resembles the game.
 So, come join the fun!
+We have the equipment!

 Bocce is one of the most widely played ball sports in the world.
 It's also one of the oldest yard games, with the modern version originating in Italy—hence it being known as Italian lawn bowling.
 Bocce's origin can be traced back to 5200 B.C. with ancient Egyptian artwork that depicts boys playing something that resembles the game.
 So, come join the fun!
+We have the equipment!

 Bingo: Friday, 1:00 P.M.
 (Bingo Room) – We have eliminated the hard cards and are now using paper.
 Daubers are available for purchase.
 A Special $5.00 Bingo is played the 3rd Thursday of the month.
 Refreshments are served during the break, along with something special prepared by the kitchen staff for your enjoyment.
 Bingo is a game of chance in which each player matches numbers printed in different arrangements on cards which the numbers the game host (caller) draws at random.
 When a player finds the selected numbers are arranged on their card in a row, they call out "Bingo!" to alert all participants to a winning card, which prompts the game host to examine the card for verification of the win.
 Players compete against one another to be the first to have a winning arrangement for the prize or jackpot.